zumo64/ELK_POC/README.rst

 JMeter can be run from docker as well.
 In ``jmeter-compose.yml`` you can find an example that will run:

-1. an es cluster for marvel (1 node)
+1. 1 node ES cluster for marvel (1 node)

-2. elasticsearch cluster (client and 2 data nodes), shipping marvel data to marvel cluster
+2. 1 elasticsearch cluster (client and 2 data nodes), shipping marvel data to marvel cluster

 3. two jmeter servers